jellyfin/jellyfin.org/docs/general/administration/installing.md

 Additionally the [LinuxServer.io](https://www.linuxserver.io/) project and [hotio](https://github.com/hotio) distribute images based on Ubuntu and the official Jellyfin Ubuntu binary packages, see [here](https://github.com/linuxserver/docker-jellyfin/blob/master/Dockerfile) and [here](https://github.com/hotio/jellyfin/blob/release/linux-amd64.Dockerfile) to see their Dockerfile.

-:::note

-For ARM hardware and RPi, it is recommended to use the LinuxServer.io or hotio image since hardware acceleration support is not yet available on the native image.

 :::

 ### Docker